 Applying a Warm Compress to Your Eyelids

 Applying a warm compress to your eyelids is a great method for alleviating symptoms of posterior blepharitis.
-In order to use a warm compress as a remedy for the symptoms of blepharitis, you will want to begin by wetting a clean washcloth with warm water.
-After wetting the washcloth, wring it out to remove any excess water.
-The washcloth should be damp rather than wet before application.
-After your washcloth is free from excess water, close your eyes and place the washcloth over your eyelids for a minimum of one full minute.
-You may need to repeat the process of wetting the cloth and wringing it out in order to keep it warm.
+In order to use a warm compress as a remedy for the symptoms of blepharitis, you will want to begin by heating a dry eye mask in the microwave for 15-20 seconds.
+After checking the temperature, close your eyes and place the mask over your eyelids for 10-20 minutes.
 Warm compresses are great for loosening the crust-like substance that accumulates around the eyelashes, causing them to stick together.

-Another option for using a warm compress to treat your blepharitis symptoms is through the use of a gel mask.
-A gel mask can be warmed in the microwave and usually does not need to be reheated as often as a washcloth warmed with water.
-With a gel mask, you should warm it up in the microwave for about 10-15 seconds.
-Then, you can close your eyes and apply it to your lids for about four to eight minutes.
+A warm compress mask is a great option to treat your blepharitis symptoms.
+A mask can be warmed in the microwave, as stated earlier, and usually does not need to be reheated as often as a washcloth warmed with water.
+With a dry eye mask, you should warm it up in the microwave for about 15-20 seconds.
+Then, you can close your eyes and apply it to your lids for about 10-20 minutes.